p-bakker/rhino/docs/_tutorials/embedding_tutorial.md

 ### (Calling JavaScript functions)[]

-To get the function f, call it, and print the result, we add this code:
+To get the function _f_, call it, and print the result, we add this code:

 ```
 Object fObj = scope.get("f", scope);